 Yet the conjecture I explore may conceivably be of interest only to someone who already feels the force of the binding problem.
 Plenty of researchers would say it’s a ridiculous solution to a nonexistent problem.
 I agree it’s a crazy solution; but IMO it’s worth experimentally falsifying.
 Other researchers just lump phenomenal binding together with the Hard Problem (cf. How to categorise the binding problem) as one big insoluble mystery they suppose can be quarantined from the rest of scientific knowledge.

-I think their defeatism and optimism alike are premature.
+Their defeatism and optimism alike are premature.

 MV: Thanks, David.
 A lot to discuss there, obviously.